rom19199/Project1-ComputerNetworks/README.md

 Implementation of a client that supports the XMPP protocol

 It is project 1 of the network course at the Universidad del Valle.
 The project consists of implementing a client that supports the XMPP protocol.
+Python was used as the language for this project with the help of slixmpp library.

 ## Features